Tigri Area

-In Suriname it is seen as a part of the Coeroeni Resort located in the Sipaliwini District, while Guyana views it as part of the region of East Berbice-Corentyne.
+The Tigri Area (Tigri-gebied) or New River Triangle is a forested area in the East Berbice-Corentyne region of Guyana that has been disputed by Suriname since the 19th century.
+In Suriname, it is seen as an integral part of the Coeroeni Resort located in the Sipaliwini District.

+The area involves the area between the New River (renamed as the Upper Corentyne River by Suriname) and the Corentyne River which leads to the Kutari River at the border of Brazil.
+The Corentyne River was accepted as the natural border between these two countries until 1871 when Charles Barrington Brown discovered the New River.
+The dispute rests on the interpretation of the natural border, specifically whether the Kutari River or the New River is the source of the Corentyne River, despite both being tributaries.
+In 1969, three years after its independence, the Guyana Defence Force (GDF) seized full control of the disputed region when Suriname was still a constituent state of the Kingdom of the Netherlands.

 History

 The Anglo-Dutch Treaty of 1814 set the border between British Guiana and Suriname as the Courantyne River.
 The treaty was signed and ratified by both parties.
 Robert Schomburgk surveyed British Guiana's borders in 1840.
 Taking the Courantyne River as the border, he sailed up to which he deemed its source, the Kutari River, in order to delineate the boundary.
-In 1871, however, Charles Barrington Brown discovered the New River or Upper Corentyne, which is the source of the Corentyne River.
+In 1871, however, Charles Barrington Brown discovered the New River or Upper Corentyne, which he considered to be source of the Corentyne River.
 Thus the Tigri Area or New River Triangle dispute was born.

+The southern border of the Tigri Area meets with the Brazilian state of Pará and, to establish this boundary, Brazil sought cooperation with Britain as they considered it under control of British Guiana and not the Netherlands.
+Later on, the Tri-junction Point Agreement would help establish the meeting point between what is now Brazil, Suriname, and Guyana.

 The tribunal which dealt with the Venezuela Crisis of 1895 also awarded the New River Triangle to British Guiana.
 The Netherlands, however, raised a diplomatic protest, claiming that the New River, and not the Kutari, was to be regarded as the source of the Corentyne and the boundary.
 The British government replied that the issue was already settled by the acceptance of the Kutari as the boundary.